 How to Make Mashed Cauliflower

-- Blend the cauliflower.
-Add one last tablespoon of butter to the cauliflower and then blend it.
-I like using an immersion blender, but you can transfer it to a traditional blender to blend smooth.
+Add one last tablespoon of butter to the cooked cauliflower and then blend it.
+I like using an immersion blender, but you can transfer it to a traditional blender to blend until it reaches a smooth consistency.

 Using a Food Processor